asifnawazminhas/asifnawazminhas.github.io/_posts/Responsible_Disclosure/2025-02-11-RD-Open-Bug-Bounty.md

 ## Executive summary

 Between September and November 2023 I ran a coordinated responsible-disclosure effort focused on web issues in education and learning platforms.
-Over the course of this work I **reported over 600 issues** through Open Bug Bounty and related channels; my coordinated discoveries contributed to **151+ verified fixes** acknowledged by Open Bug Bounty.
+Over the course of this work, I **reported over 600 issues** through Open Bug Bounty and related channels; my coordinated discoveries contributed to **151+ verified fixes** acknowledged by Open Bug Bounty.

-I did not receive monetary bounties from Open Bug Bounty for most of this work, the value was in learning, coordinating fixes, and helping keep student data safer.
+I did not receive monetary bounties from Open Bug Bounty for this work, the value was in learning, coordinating fixes, and helping keep student data safer.

 ## Interactive map